$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: SSE coefficients

 \section{SSE coefficients}

-In this appendix we list the central values and uncertainties of the SSE expansion coefficients of the $B\to K^*$, $B\to\rho$, $B\to\omega$, $B_s\to\phi$ and $B_s \to \bar K^*$ form factors from LCSR (table~\ref{tab:fit}) as well as the combined fits to LCSR and lattice data for the $B\to K^*$ and $B_s\to\phi$ form factors (table~\ref{tab:fit-combined}).
-Note that of the 21 parameters for each transition, two are in fact redundant due to the exact relations \eqref{eq:coeffrel}.
+In this appendix we list the central values and uncertainties of the SSE expansion coefficients of the $B\to K^*$, $B\to\rho$, $B\to\omega$, $B_s\to\phi$ and $B_s \to \bar K^*$ FFs from LCSR (Tab.~\ref{tab:fit}) as well as the combined fits to LCSR and lattice data for the $B\to K^*$ and $B_s\to\phi$ FFs (Tab.~\ref{tab:fit-combined}).
+Note that of the 21 parameters for each transition, two are in fact redundant due to the exact relations \eqref{eq:coeffrel}.\footnote{Due to this redundancy, the $21\times21$ covariance matrices do not have full rank.
+Invertible covariance matrices can be obtained by removing the two redundant rows and columns.}

 In addition to these central values and uncertainties, we also provide the full correlation and covariance matrices as ancillary files downloadable from the arXiv preprint page.
-The data are contained in 5 JSON files named \texttt{[Process]\char`_[Fit].json}, where \texttt{[Process]} is \texttt{BKstar} for $B\to K^*$, \texttt{Brho} for $B\to\rho$, \texttt{Bomega} for $B\to\omega$, \texttt{Bsphi} for $B_s\to\phi$ and \texttt{BsKstar} for $B_s\to\bar K^*$ form factors; \texttt{[Fit]} is \texttt{LCSR} for the fit to LCSR only (valid at low $q^2$) and \texttt{LCSR-Lattice} for the combined fit valid in the full $q^2$ range.
+The data are contained in 5 JSON files named \texttt{[Process]\char`_[Fit].json}, where \texttt{[Process]} is \texttt{BKstar} for $B\to K^*$, \texttt{Brho} for $B\to\rho$, \texttt{Bomega} for $B\to\omega$, \texttt{Bsphi} for $B_s\to\phi$ and \texttt{BsKstar} for $B_s\to\bar K^*$ FFs; \texttt{[Fit]} is \texttt{LCSR} for the fit to LCSR only (valid at low $q^2$) and \texttt{LCSR-Lattice} for the combined fit valid in the full $q^2$ range.

 The JSON format can be easily used in \texttt{Mathematica}.
-For example, reading in the file for the $B\to K^*$ LCSR form factors,
+For example, reading in the file for the $B\to K^*$ LCSR FFs,

 the central value of $\alpha_0^{T_1}$ can be accessed simply via

 and the correlation between $\alpha_1^{A_0}$ and $\alpha_2^{V}$ as

 and similarly for the objects \verb+"uncertainty"+ and \verb+"covariance"+.
 In Python, the corresponding commands would read